CJThornburg/CJThornburg/README.md

 I also worked with a few local orginizations to design and develop a website for their coalition:
 [Defund Nova Police](https://www.defundnovapolice.net/)

 Colaberated with several developers on another campaign website.
-[Green New Schools](https://greennewschools.com/) which allowed me to get some hands on expeirnce with the HUGO framwork as well as several collaberation tools such as figma and trello.
+[Green New Schools](https://greennewschools.com/) which allowed me to get some hands on experience with the HUGO framework as well as several collaberation tools such as figma and trello.

 Right now, I am working on my React skills ⚛️.